 Rice paddies are important foraging habitats for storks.
-In Toyooka City, rice production through the Stork Friendly Farming Method is spreading.
+In Toyooka City, rice production through the Stork Friendly

+Farming Method is spreading.
 For example, farmers keep the rice paddy flooded even in winter and/or delay the timing of midsummer drainage in order to sustain the metamorphosis and emergence of organisms in the paddy.
-As a result, migratory birds visit the rice paddies flooded during winter and the harvested rice branded as "Stork Natural Rice" is sold at high prices and brings about economic benefits to farmers.
+As a result, migratory birds visit the rice paddies flooded during winter and the harvested rice branded as "Stork Natural Rice" is traded at a high price and brings about economic benefits to farmers.